GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/1_reinforcement_learning.typ

 #acr("TD") learning can be seen as another building block of the #acr("RL") field.
 #acr("TD") learning methods involve leveraging the difference between successive estimates of a given quantity.
-Although this concept was first introduced by Arthur Samuel (1959) @samuel_studies_1959 and Hyman Minsky (1961) @minsky_steps_1961, it has not been directly applied in practice.
+Although first proposed by Arthur Samuel (1959) @samuel_studies_1959 and Hyman Minsky (1961) @minsky_steps_1961, the idea was not widely adopted or implemented at the time.
 In 1972, Harry Klopf @klopf_brain_1972 combined #acr("TD") learning and trial-and-error in its theory of _heterostasis_.
 Klopf's theory was pursued further by Richard Sutton.
-For instance, in 1988, Sutton used temporal-difference learning as a standalone prediction method @sutton_learning_1988.
+For instance, in 1988, Sutton used #acr("TD") learning as a standalone prediction method @sutton_learning_1988.
 He also extended the principle of #acr("TD") learning by inventing the TD$(lambda)$ approach.
 This extension bridges the gap between Monte Carlo methods (which wait until the end of an episode to update values) and one-step TD learning, providing a more flexible framework for #acr("RL").
 Chris Watkins is responsible for a major breakthrough in #acr("RL") by having introduced Q-learning (1989) @watkins_learning_1989.